 This minaret towers to a height of 57m and was built in the early 20th century so by no means an ancient building.

-This palace is quite interesting with its many rooms of artefacts including pillars, wheels, water wheels.
+This palace is quite interesting with its many rooms of artefacts including pillars, wheels, and water wheels.
 One of the internal courtyards even had a yurt (albeit modern age) but it was good to see how these were fashioned.

-Keep an out when walking the inner city has a grave will sometimes be marked with a small post with flags which is a symbol of good fortune ahead.
+Keep an out when walking around the inner city because a grave will sometimes be marked with a small post with flags which is a symbol of good fortune ahead.

-Definitely don’t miss this!
-A set of stairs beside the northern gate give access to the 6 to 8m high earthen city walls.
-Walking as far as you can along the western wall at sunset will give spectacular views of the minarets and Muhammad Rahim-Khan Madrasah.
+Definitely don’t miss this.
+A set of stairs, beside the northern gate, give access to the 6 to 8-m-high earthen city walls.
+Walking as far as you can, along the western wall at sunset, will give spectacular views of the minarets and Muhammad Rahim-Khan Madrasah.

-Tip: This is a great spot for some magical photos over Khiva Itchan Kala at sunset.
+Travel Tip: This is a great spot for some magical photos over Khiva Itchan Kala at sunset.

-Stop 5 – Day Trip to Muynak and the Aral Sea ship cemetery
+- Aral Sea ship cemetery and

-Tip: This has recently been offered as a 2-day trip which is preferable as you really need all this time to fit in the attractions comfortably.
+Travel Tip: This has recently been offered as a 2-day trip which is preferable as you really need all this time to fit in the attractions comfortably.
 Plus you are looking at approximately 800 kilometres of driving in total for the trip.

 Here are the attractions from the trip:

 Chilpyk is a round, roofless earthen tower, 15 meters high and 65 meters in diameter, built at the top of a rounded natural hill, 43 km from Nukus.
-There are great views of the surrounding landscape and nearby Amu Darya river.
+There are great views of the surrounding landscape and the nearby Amu Darya river.

 This museum has roughly 50,000 pieces of Avante-Garde Russian artwork plus other museum pieces from Asia and the Middle East.

-This museum on the edge of the old Aral Sea has photos and memorabilia from the early 20th century back when the Aral Sea held the title of the fourth-largest inland body of water.
+This museum, on the edge of the old Aral Sea, has photos and memorabilia from the early 20th century, back when the Aral Sea held the title of the fourth-largest inland body of water.

 Standing on edge of the original coastline brings into view some old fishing vessels pointing out to what was, the Aral Sea of old where waters used to gently lap the now rusted hulls.
 It is now a desolate, sandy terrain punctuated by scrubby trees.

-Stop 6 – Urgench
+STOP 6 – URGENCH

 Grabbing a taxi in Khiva, the journey was just an hour to Urgench, leaving us time to explore a little of the city.
-The city had its fair share of 20th-century monuments and generally, we liked the feel of the place.
+Urgench (also sometimes spelt, Urgance) had its fair share of 20th-century monuments and generally, we liked the feel of the place.

-This epic Uzbekistan itinerary could easily be adjusted to fit a longer travel period although we wouldn’t recommend shortening this itinerary if you were considering seeing most of these attractions already mentioned.
+This epic Uzbekistan itinerary could easily be adjusted to fit a longer travel period.
+Although we wouldn’t recommend shortening this itinerary if you were considering seeing most of these attractions already mentioned.

 If you find other places of interest that should be included then please leave a comment below.
-We hope you enjoy Uzbekistan as much as we did!

 Pin and Save for Later